YU000jp/daily-kanban-english/README.md

-# かんばんボード (サイドバータイプ)
+# Kanban Board (Sidebar Type)

-- 「かんばんボード」のアプリです (パソコン用ソフトウェア)
+- This is a "Kanban Board" application (software for computers).
-- インストールすると、サイドバーのように縦長のウィンドウが表示されます。
+- When installed, it displays a vertically long window like a sidebar.
-- 各曜日に、項目をマウスでドラッグして使います。
+- Use it by dragging items with the mouse for each day of the week.

-### デモ
+### Demo

   ![DailyKanban](https://github.com/YU000jp/daily-kanban-sidebar-japanese/assets/111847207/32508758-226e-4642-b8c3-1d4bf7b1a3e8)

-### Windows版インストールはこちら
+### Windows Version Installation Link

-※解像度 2560 x 1440 以上
+Requires a resolution of 2560 x 1440 or higher.

 - [https://github.com/YU000jp/daily-kanban-sidebar-japanese/releases/tag/v0.1.1](https://github.com/YU000jp/daily-kanban-sidebar-japanese/releases/tag/v0.1.1)

-> .exeファイルをダウンロードして、インストールをおこないます。その途中で、セキュリティで中断がかかるかもしれません。ソフトウェアの署名を実施していないため、回避して進めてください。
+> Download the .exe file and proceed with the installation.
+It may be interrupted by security during the process.
+Since the software is not signed, please proceed by bypassing it.

-## 仕様
+## Specifications

-- OSがダークモードに設定されている場合は、ダークモードが適用されます。
+- If the OS is set to Dark Mode, Dark Mode will be applied.
-- サイドバーとして、ほかのウィンドウの隣に、細く縦長に表示させる想定で作りました。
+- It is designed to be displayed as a narrow vertical sidebar next to other windows.

-## 更新履歴
+## Update History

-- 2023/09/07 Windows版公開
+- 2023/09/07 Windows version released.